BelimFaux/extendible_hashing/README.md

 ## Setup

 To try the Set out, a testprogram is provided (that is heavily influenced by a testprogram from the university course).
-To run the Program, just compile the file `extendible_hashing.cpp` and run it:
+To run the Program, compile the file `extendible_hashing.cpp` using CMake and run it:

 ```bash
 mkdir build && cd build